My Misdiagnosis Story And How My Crohn’s Was Eventually Diagnosed

 About five years back, I sat on a patient panel at a medical conference with another Crohn’s patient.
 He had the fastest diagnosis story known to mankind (or at least Jaime-kind).
 He shared his truth and it infuriated me.
 It wasn’t his fault.
 I fully admit — I was jealous.

-The friendly fellow sitting on my left talked about his two-week, start-to-finish, diagnosis story.
+The friendly fellow sitting on my left talked about his 2-week, start-to-finish, diagnosis story.

 Let that sink in.
 Two weeks.

 He started experiencing gastric upset and severe pains.
 There was some blood.
 He immediately took to the internet and printed out what he found.
 Called an NYC gastro office and asked if they had an emergency opening.
 The doctor saw him one or two days later.
 He took the printouts to the appointment, and the doctor listened and didn’t chastise him.

 Misdiagnosis and medical gaslighting heavily impact women, especially women of color.
 I'm just throwing this out there.

 I applaud you if you managed to read that entire portion of the story without throwing your phone, tablet, or computer across the room.

 My story of misdiagnosis and dismissiveness

 My diagnosis story was the polar opposite.
 He was the perfect-case scenario; the ideal diagnosis story.
 And I was the what-not-to-do because of the consequences, aka the worst-case scenario.